Noemata/AvaloniaHelloWorld/README.md

 ## Notes

-This is also an example of a minimal MVVM pattern where the code behind is used as the model.
+This is also an example of a minimal MVVM pattern where the code behind is used as the viewmodel.

 Look at the releases section for a current build of the templates nuget package.